ubccpsc/310/readings/Languages.md

 ### Learning new languages

 While languages come in all shapes and sizes (e.g., strongly typed, weakly typed, dynamically typed, statically typed, functional, object-oriented) at their core they each try to satisfy the two main goals listed above.
 Although learning a new programming language can seem like a daunting task, languages all come from common pedigrees that make it easier to try to understand at a high level how the new language corresponds to your existing one.
+This [great image](https://paradigmeprogrammation.files.wordpress.com/2013/05/paradigmsdiagrameng108.jpg) shows the conceptual lineages of many popular programming languages and can be helpful to recognize how similar many languages are in practice.

+Being able to quickly self-learn new languages is a fundamental skill for all software engineers.
+Language choices are infrequently made, which means the vast majority of teams you join will already be using a set language that you will not have control over choosing (and may even be an internal language that has not been released).

 Consider the following three snippets: